thoughtspot/thoughtspot.github.io/_data-integrate/introduction/logins.md

 {% include content/ssh.md %}

-## Log in to the ThoughtSpot application
+## Sign in to the ThoughtSpot application

 {% include content/login.md %}